 “I remember when Sebastien was doing this in Volkswagen.
 His results were putting everybody else under pressure – including myself!

 “Every time he won another rally, more pressure on the rivals was coming.
 It’s like this now.
 The other drivers are under pressure to try to beat him, but it’s so tough because he’s so strong right now.”

 Before the start of the 2022 WRC season, we said it’s a matter of when, rather than if, Rovanpera will become champion.

 The great McRae was 27 when he won his one and only championship in 1995, Rovanpera might have five WRC titles under his belt by the time he reaches that age.

 He has no weaknesses and is consistently operating at such a high level, that his rivals are pushing too hard and crumbling.

-Toyota have created a robust, reliable car for 2022 which Rovanpera is making the most of.
-Only Tanak can consistently give him a fight when his Hyundai isn’t breaking down or falling apart.
+Toyota have created a robust, reliable car this year which Rovanpera is making the most of.
+Only Tanak has what it takes to consistently give him a fight when his Hyundai isn’t breaking down or falling apart.

 Maybe, Oliver Solberg can give Rovanpera a run for his money when he joins WRC full-time, but the 20-year-old’s career has stalled a little recently after he also seriously impressed as a teenager.

 By then though, Rovanpera will only be more experienced which is a huge asset to have in rallying.

 “It’s really important what Kalle has done,” said Latvala.
 “First of all, it’s amazing for a 22-year-old to be breaking all the records and taking the championship title.